gogins/csound-nwjs/README.md

 ## Building `csound.node`

-csound-extended-node is built in the "npm way" but uses cmake.js rather than node-gyp to compile the addon.
+csound-nwjs is built in the "npm way" but uses cmake.js rather than node-gyp to compile the addon.

 1. Make a local clone of this repository.